c4deszes/bike-rotor-sensor/hardware/docs/design/pwr_conditioning.rst

     T_max = normalize_numeric(t_per_watt) * P_max + normalize_numeric(t_operational)

-The maximum power dissipated in the diode can be calculated and based on this worst case load the diode temperature can be estimated at ambient temperature
+The maximum power dissipated in the diode can be calculated and based on this worst case load the diode temperature can be estimated at the maximum operating temperature.

 .. jupyter-execute::
     :hide-code: